-Anthony has coached different levels of lacrosse since 1995 at different schools like Fay School (Southborough, MA), Ashland High School, Medway High School (TVL Coach of the Year 2007), Holliston High School, Stonehill College, Easton, MA (Pioneer Collegiate Lacrosse League Coach of the Year 2003) and Regis College, Weston, MA.
-For the past 11 years he was the owner/director of The Little Gym of Westboro and taught gymnastics and sports to children from ages 10 months to 12 years old.
+Anthony is a certified with The National Sports Performance Accociation as a Certified Speed & Agility Coach.
+He has also coached many different levels of lacrosse since 1995 at various schools like Fay School (Southborough, MA), Ashland High School, Medway High School (TVL Coach of the Year 2007), Holliston High School, Stonehill College, Easton, MA (Pioneer Collegiate Lacrosse League Coach of the Year 2003) and Regis College, Weston, MA.
+From 2007 – 2018 he was the owner/director of The Little Gym of Westboro and taught gymnastics and sports to children from ages 10 months to 12 years old.
 The Little Gym of Westboro received the President’s Circle Award for Outstanding Achievement & Exemplary Performance from The Little Gym International from 2007- 2013 and the Reader’s Choice Awards for the #1 Dance/Gymnastics School in Westboro from 2009-2012, 2014 & 2016.

 A former defenseman and captain at Western New England University (College), he earned a degree in business administration and accounting while he was member of the Golden Bears.
 Currently, Anthony is the Varsity Boys Lacrosse Head Coach at Westborough High School.